Prostate MRI Information: How it is Done

 After the Exam

-The entire examination is usually completed within one hour and 15 minutes.
-When the exam is complete, the balloon is deflated and the coil is removed and your intravenous line will be removed.
+The entire examination is usually completed within an hour.
+When the exam is complete, your intravenous line will be removed.
 You may resume your usual activities and normal diet immediately after the exam.

 A few patients experience side effects from the contrast material, including nausea and local pain.